BARRETTMEAG/Lucidum/0. Reading/Reviews/README.md

+Reviews Overview:

-These 3 peer reviews are related to our genes.
+- Consists of 3 peer reviews related to the selected genes.